John Laurinaitis: World Championship Wrestling (2000–2001)

-World Wrestling Federation / Entertainment / WWE (2001-2022)
+World Wrestling Federation / Entertainment / WWE (2001–2022)

 Backstage roles and Senior Vice President of Talent Operations (2001–2012)

 Laurinaitis was hired in as a road agent after WWF's acquisition of certain assets of WCW in March 2001 and in June on the same year, Laurinaitis was promoted to director of talent relations.
 In June 2004, Laurinaitis replaced Jim Ross as vice president of talent relations, then being promoted to senior vice president in February 2007 and finally to executive vice president in March 2009.
-However, when Stephanie McMahon took over talent relations and handed over the reins to Paul "Triple H" Levesque, Laurinaitis moved down from his executive duties to being senior vice president of talent operations.
+However, when Stephanie McMahon took over talent relations and handed over the reins to her husband, Paul Levesque ("Triple H"), Laurinaitis moved down from his executive duties to being senior vice president of talent operations.
 Laurinaitis's tenure in this role has received criticism from those who have worked for him, including Jim Cornette who, in his interviews with Kayfabe Commentaries, described how Laurinaitis failed to work in the same capacity with Ohio Valley Wrestling (WWE's developmental territory) as Ross did, often failing to warn the promotion when wrestlers OVW were using at the time were going to be called up to the main roster or when wrestlers from the main roster were set to appear for OVW but never did.
 Eventually WWE would end their relationship with OVW.